Table of Contents

 Funding Societies Blog

-Funding Societies is the leading Peer-to-Peer (P2P) lending platform in SouthEast Asia, authorised by the Monetary Authority of Singapore (MAS).
+Funding Societies is the leading Debt Investment platform in SouthEast Asia, authorised by the Monetary Authority of Singapore (MAS).
 It strives to support SME Owners that are starting or growing their businesses by providing access to funding from individual and institutional investors through their platform.
-You can find out more on P2P lending here!
+You can find out more on debt investing here!
 It launched its blog in 2015 with the aim to provide useful information to SME Owners and everyday investors through articles written in the areas of Fintech, Business, Investments and Company News.
-If you are running your own business or would like to venture into making investments, the Funding Societies Blog will give you many insightful tips and tricks such as “How to Convert Ideas Into An Actual Business” and the “6 Investment Options That Every Working Adult Should Know”.
+If you are running your own business or would like to venture into making investments, the Funding Societies Blog will give you many insightful tips and tricks such as “How to invest in Singapore with $100” and “3 Reasons Why SMEs in Singapore should Go Digital”.